-Loans receivable at fair value are comprised of loans and other instruments held by consolidated VIEs consisting of residential mortgage loans.
+Loans receivable at fair value are comprised of loans and other instruments held by consolidated VIEs consisting of residential mortgage loans are categorized in Level 3 of the fair value hierarchy.
 Fair values of residential mortgage loans are determined using quoted prices for MBS issued by the respective VIE and adjusted for the fair values of the financial guarantees provided by MBIA Corp. on the related MBS.
 The fair values of the financial guarantees consider expected claim payments, net of recoveries, under MBIA Corp.'s policies.